ZenMachi/Resume/src/main.typ

   )[
     - Learn the fundamental of Dart and Flutter.
     - Applied best practices at development process.
-    - Developed Restaurant app to provide user list of recommendation restaurant by implementing Material 3 as friendly user interface, use Http package to fetch data from internet and structured using feature based which improve maintainability.
+    - Developed Restaurant app to provide user list of recommendation restaurant by implementing Material 3 as friendly user interface, use Http package to fetch data from internet and structured using feature based architecture which improve maintainability.
-    - Received 4 certificates related to Front-end Development through Dicoding.
+    - Achieve into Intermediate level and received 4 certificates related to Multi-Platform Development through Dicoding.
   ]

   #work-heading(